shleen/aides-memoire/MANMAC.md

 ## Combustion Engines
-Extracts chemical energy from fuels through combustion as thermal energy, which is in turn converted to mechanical energy.
+Extracts chemical energy from fuels through combustion as heat, which is then converted to mechanical energy.

 The two types of combustion engines- 1.
 External Combustion Engines, typically found in power stations & 2.
 Internal Combustion Engines (or The Four-Stroke Engine) that's found in cars & speedboats.